ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Save file

-Stores one file attachment as a draft, carrying the host-extracted text of the file.
-Prefer &#x60;save-files-many&#x60; when adding several files at once so they land as one round trip.
+Stores one file attachment as a draft and returns it, so its ID can be attached to a message later. &#x60;input&#x60; carries the host &#x60;path&#x60; - the DocSpace entry ID the AI backend resolves server-side - the text &#x60;content&#x60; already extracted from that file, the ONLYOFFICE numeric file &#x60;type&#x60;, and optionally a &#x60;title&#x60;; the text is what the model reads, so this operation does not open the file itself.
+Archives are refused outright, whatever their declared name says.
+Drafts are not bound to a conversation until &#x60;POST api/2.0/ai/attachments/link-to-message&#x60; is called, so an unlinked draft outlives the round that created it.

 #### Parameters